Latent Concept Disentanglement in Transformer-based Language Models: Disentanglement for Numerical Latent Variables

-To corroborate these results, we study the effect of steering using the task vectors.
+We visualize the task vectors by performing PCA and projecting them onto the first two principal components; \cref{fig:offset_tv_geo} presents the task vectors for the \offset\ problem, for $K=4,8,16$ tasks/offsets.
+In all three settings, the vectors lie on a 1D linear manifold.
+More than $99.9\%$ of the variance is explained by the first PC.
+Notably, the model compresses the concept of offsets into a line with the ordering of the offsets (lower to higher) preserved on the manifold (left to right).
+To corroborate these results, we study the effect of \textbf{steering} using the task vectors.
 Specifically, let $\tv_1$ and $\tv_K$ denote the task vectors for offsets $k_1$ and $k_K$, respectively.
-Then, for offset $k_1$ ($k_K$), we consider steering with $(1-\beta)\tv_1+\beta\tv_K$ ($(1-\beta)\tv_K+\beta\tv_1$) and evaluate the accuracy for predicting the output based on the original offset $k_1$ ($k_K$), the `opposite' offset $k_K$ ($k_1$), or the target offset $(1-\beta)k_1+\beta k_K$ ($(1-\beta)k_K+\beta k_1$), where $\beta\in [0,1]$.
-We consider the first and last offsets so that we can interpolate them to steer towards intermediate offsets. \cref{fig:offset_steer} presents the top-$1$ and top-$3$ accuracies for each case.
+Then, for offset $k_1$ ($k_K$), we steer with $(1-\beta)\tv_1+\beta\tv_K$ ($(1-\beta)\tv_K+\beta\tv_1$) and evaluate the accuracy for predicting the output based on the original offset $k_1$ ($k_K$), the `opposite' offset $k_K$ ($k_1$), or the target offset $(1-\beta)k_1+\beta k_K$ ($(1-\beta)k_K+\beta k_1$), where $\beta\in [0,1]$.
+We use the first/last offsets to interpolate them and steer towards intermediate offsets. \cref{fig:offset_steer} presents the top-$1$ and top-$3$ accuracies for each case.
 High top-$1$ accuracies and $\approx100\%$ top-$3$ accuracies for the target {for all considered values of $\beta$} indicate that the model output is steered toward the target.
-This shows that interpolating along the top principal direction is successful at interpolating values of $k$ in the task space, showing that the model is somewhat strikingly successful at capturing the latent concept.
+Interpolating along the top principal direction is successful at interpolating values of $k$ in the task space, showing that the model captures the concept's geometry.

 \cref{fig:circles_tv_geo} presents the 2D PCA projection of the task vectors for the \circle problem, for $K=16,32,64$ (training) tasks/radii.
 In this setting, we consider $K=24$ radii, spaced evenly between $[1,4]$ to visualize the task vectors, since this task is continuous.
 We observe that in all three settings, the task vectors lie on a low-dimensional manifold.
 The variance explained by the first two PCs in the three cases is $97.05\%,96.44\%,93.68\%$, respectively.
 Similar to the previous setting, the order of the radii (lower to higher) is preserved in the compressed representation.